 - Write for the 8th grade.
 The level you should write to if you want the 'general public' to be able to understand what you write (as opposed to a technical or well-educated audience).
 You can gauge this with readability metrics.
 Source: Jakob Neilsen and Hoa Loranger's great new book 'Prioritizing Web Usability'.
 You can measure readability, at least in crude terms, using metrics such as Kincard and Fog.
 See my previous post: Tools for writing: readability statistics in Word.

 - Proof-read (at least) three times.
-First from start to finish for sense.
+First edit from start to finish for sense.
 Then from back to front for typos, grammar and passive-elimination.
 Then word by word, very slowly and read out loud, to tidy up.
 I use a spelling and grammar checker in addition to this.
 I also run all my commercial work past a professional proof-reader at some point in the cycle.
 I have to say that I don't apply this rule to blog posts - not enough time.
-Bad Language is a glass house and I happily throw stones.
+Articulate is a glass house and I happily throw stones.
 Sometimes, also, deadlines and stupidity stop me being so rigorous in the real world which is hateful.

 - Writing for reading.
 Conversations are about 200 words per minute while talking books are around 150-175 words per minute and slide shows are closer to 100 wpm.
 These are useful metrics for writing speeches and presentations.
 Source: Wikipedia.